ArduPilot/ardupilot_wiki/copter/source/docs/initial-setup.rst

 .. image:: ../images/Quad_Color6.jpg
     :target: ../_images/Quad_Color6.jpg

-First-time setup of the autopilot includes downloading and installing the *Mission Planner* GCS, mounting the flight controller to the frame, connecting it to the receiver, power and motors, and then performing initial configuration and calibration.
+First-time setup of the autopilot includes downloading and installing a Ground Control Station (GCS), mounting the flight controller to the frame, connecting it to the receiver, power and motors, and then performing initial configuration and calibration.

 .. note::